 In addition, good content marketing provides the benefit of better search engine optimization (SEO).
 Search engines are all about relevant content.
 The more relevant content you produce and the more focused it is on relevant keywords, the better your ranking will be.
 If you produce good content, you’re going to get found.

-It’s pretty obvious that we are big fans of the Content Marketing Institute.
+It’s pretty obvious that we are big fans of Content Marketing Institute.
 They provide all kinds of great information.
 If you want to learn even more about content marketing, watch their video: